After all, prevention is our only medicine.

 Mental health is really “whole person health”.
 This is important.
-Suicide and depression could be attributed to abuse or other psychological factors; but there could also be physiological factors at play that happen to have mental manifestations.
-Poverty and other social factors further complicate the situation.
-Let’s get rid of the stigma around mental health disorders.
-Mental health disorders are multifactorial, in part a biological problem, and you cannot expect a person to “get over it” or just magically “be happy”.
+Suicide and depression could be related to psychological and social factors, but there could also be physiological factors at play that happen to have mental manifestations.
+Mental health disorders are multifactorial, partly a biological concern, and you cannot expect a person to “get over it” or just magically “be happy”.

 What can be done about the biology portion of this picture?
 In my previous post I discussed the role of neuroinflammation.
 There are many ways to help reduce inflammation, including anti-inflammatory diets.
 Anti-inflammatory diets often come with recommendations for higher fat consumption.
 Did you know that low serum lipid levels are associated with a 112% increased risk of suicidality, 123% increased risk of suicide attempt and 85% risk of completed suicide ?